-Nicole LeBlanc MSW, RSW has been the Wellness Counsellor at USMC since the fall of 2016.
-Prior to this position, she worked in Toronto and abroad counselling people through various life challenges ranging from depression, anxiety, and relationship issues to more severe mental health diagnoses, trauma and addictions.
-Nicole draws from psychodynamic, EMDR, person-centered, CBT and solutionfocused therapeutic frameworks.
+Nicole Lacy, MSEd, RP has been the Wellness Counsellor at USMC since the summer of 2022.
 All students and residents of USMC are welcome to contact her via email to set up an appointment.
 Her services are completely confidential, in compliance with the Personal Health Information Protection Act (PHIPA).

-Contact: nicolem.leblanc@utoronto.ca
+Contact: nicole.lacy@utoronto.ca